-Producer and multi-instrumentalist Joe F Newman released his debut album as J-Felix, ‘101 Reasons’, on Tru Thoughts in June 2015.
-Receiving high praise from NME as well as heavy radio support from Don Letts and Huey Morgan, to name a few, the LP houses a collection of vibrant instrumental cuts of the ‘80s funk and disco variety, interwoven with smooth vocals from himself and a handful of collaborators.
+Releasing his debut album as J-Felix titled ‘101 Reasons’ on Tru Thoughts in 2015, which received high praise from NME, Don Letts and Huey Morgan (BBC 6Music), to name a few.
+The LP houses a collection of vibrant instrumental cuts of the ‘80s funk and boogie variety, interwoven with smooth vocals from himself and a handful of collaborators.

 Now based in Brighton, but originally from Bristol, Newman’s approach to music was originally inspired by those he saw taking the DIY route back home where he grew up on a diet of d‘n’b, hip hop and dubwise music.
 After discovering the original sources of so many of the samples found in early d‘n’b, trip hop and US hip hop, he fell in love with all things funk, jazz and soul, later developing a particular taste for the P-funk and boogie sounds which now come through heavily in his music.

 Eager to create his own sonic stamp, J-Felix decided to steer away from samples in his own work, instead often layering up recordings of his own vocal and instrumental performances.
 Self-taught on a range of instruments including drums, guitar, bass, keys and synths, he has a pretty impressive selection of sounds to choose from at his fingertips.